andorsk/blog/content/posts/did_auth.md

 domain that is not their own.
 ```

+I'm not sure I buy this yet as the right way to do it.
+I'll need to follow up
-To follow up: Relying on a domain for verification seems wrong.
-I will need to
+more.
+Relying on a domain for verification seems wrong.
-review this some more.

 #### Preparing Response

+A response is what the holder prepares to the verifier to show they own the did.
+The response has a few critical features to it.
+Firstly, it MUST be linked to
+the challenge ( using the Nonce ) and secondly it MUST contain proof of control
+of the DID of the holder.

-The response prepared by the holder must be in the form of a verifiable
+The w3c specs demonstrate the response in a verifiable presentation of the
-presentation in the following form below:
+following form below:

 ```json
 {